nateynateynate/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 }
 ```

-Looks like it ingested my joke.
+It looks like it ingested my joke.
 Just to see it with my own eyes I'm going to do a quick search and see if the vector comes back.
 I'll point out again that the "dimensionality" of our vector is 384, so there's going to be 384 values.
 I'm going to cut some of them out.

 ```json
 {